Simon and Hallsworth Fellowships

 Please complete the electronic application form via the University’s electronic recruitment system.

-You should also attach a short CV listing your publications.
+You should also attach a short CV (ideally no more than 2 pages) listing your publications.

 Your research proposal should be no more than 2,000 words and relevant to your nominated academic centre’s (ie School) overall research plans.
 Your proposal must clearly identify your nominated host school (you may wish to do this at the top of your proposal) from those listed in the further particulars.
 Failure to do this will result in immediate elimination from the competition.